THEval. Evaluation Framework for Talking Head Video Generation: THEval Metrics

 \subsection{Synchronization}

-Synchronization assesses the extent to which a TH's lip movements correspond with the accompanying speech.
-Previous research \citep{chae2025perceptually} indicates that viewers are sensitive to misalignment and tend to favor scenarios where the intensity of lip and jaw movements corresponds to the audio volume.
+Synchronization assesses the extent to which a TH's lip movements aligns with the accompanying audio-speech.
+Notably, Chae-Yeon \textit{et al.} \citep{chae2025perceptually} indicated that viewers are sensitive to related misalignment and tend to favor scenarios, where the intensity of lip and jaw movements corresponds to the audio volume.
 Building on these findings, we incorporate metrics that evaluate lip stability during silent intervals and the alignment of mouth openness with speech intensity to determine whether TH videos demonstrate realistic and expressive lip synchronization.

-\textbf{(7)} The \textbf{Silent Lip Stability} relates to the mouth movement during silent periods.
-Silent frames are detected using a VAD model, considering only segments longer than 300 ms. For each frame, facial landmarks are extracted, and the vertical distances between upper and lower lips are computed and normalized by the interocular distance.
-Stability is quantified using the median absolute deviation of these distances across all silent frames.
+\paragraph{(7)} The \textbf{Silent Lip Stability} relates to mouth movement during silent periods, using a robust estimator.
+First, silent segments $S_{\text{silent}}$ (duration $\geq 300$\,ms) are identified using a Voice Activity Detection model (VAD).
+For each frame $j \in S_{\text{silent}}$, facial landmarks are detected, and we compute the per-frame average mouth opening $d_{lip,j}$ by averaging $P$ pre-defined vertical lip distances, normalized by the inter-ocular distance $d_{io,j}$: